 98% of bio link traffic comes from a phone.
-That single fact should drive every design decision on your bio page.
-Most don't.
+That single fact should drive every design choice on your bio page.
+Most of them do not.
 Here are eight mobile-first rules that separate pages that convert from pages that bounce.

 1. Thumb-zone buttons

 On a modern phone, the comfortable tap zone is the bottom two-thirds of the screen.
 Put your primary CTAs there, not at the very top.
-The hero headline can sit above — buttons should sit where thumbs live.
+The hero headline can sit above.
+Buttons belong where thumbs live.

 2. 44px minimum tap targets